yang123vc/qf/README.md

  - Other functions under ExtraCode do not print to screen.

+## Setup of Approval Framework Mails

+Mail support before and after approvals was not fully done so as to give room for any designs you might want to use in your mail.

+To send mails notifying the approver of mails, set an ExtraCode for the document structure.
+Make sure you set the AfterCreateFn and the AfterDeleteFn.

+To send mails after approvals set the `qf.ApprovalFrameworkMailsFn`.
+It's definition is `func(docid uint64, role, status, message string)`

 ## Listing of Document Structure Links in your Web App

 There is a list of document structures which are accessible to the admininstrator only.
 It lists